 When I first arrived in Charleroi about six years ago, a Dutch newspaper had just declared the city the ugliest in the world.
 An accolade that would make every mayor burst with pride.
 At first glance, the paper’s judgement didn’t seem too far off.
 The place looked like a bomb filled with litter, sadness and crippling unemployment had just gone off in it.
 It wasn’t exactly Paris, so to speak.

 “When I first arrived in Charleroi about six years ago, a Dutch newspaper had just declared the city the ugliest in the world.
 An accolade that would make every mayor burst with pride.”

 Years later, I’m back at the train station waiting for Nico.
 In my absence, Charleroi went through a little renaissance.
 New squares were laid out, trendy little restaurants popped up here and there, and a hypermodern mall was constructed smack in the middle of town.
 The historic centre looks much tidier now.
-But even with all these novelties, Charleroi Adventure is still going strong.
+But even with all these novelties, the Charleroi Safari is still going strong.
 As far as I’m concerned, it’s one of the most exciting, incredible and hilarious tours you can book in Belgium.
 Do it now, before they actually clean everything up.

 Dozens of abandoned factories and hangars still stand crumbling along the banks of the Sambre today, often decorated with towering, psychedelic graffiti.
 This makes for an amazingly impressive sight – despite all the social dramas that came with it.
 This post-apocalyptic Walloon wasteland goes on for miles and will make the average photographer go into an overstimulated frenzy.
-Highlight of the walk: the giant cooling tower of a former power station.
+Highlight of the walk is Powerplant IM: the giant cooling tower of a former power station.
 There’s no lock on the door and the interior looks like it came straight out of a Bond movie.
 Nobody knows how long everything will stay as it is.
 The city council apparently started to take some action, and seems more inclined to just take the whole thing down instead of doing something useful with it.
 A couple of factories got bulldozed already.
 I wouldn’t postpone that visit for too long.

 2. Take in some dystopian views from a Charleroi slag heap

-Assuming there aren’t too many geriatric fatsos with a pacemaker in your group, Nico will probably take you to the top of one of the slag heaps on the outskirts of the city.
+Assuming there aren’t too many geriatric fatsos with a pacemaker joining you, Nico will probably take your Charleroi Safari group to the top of one of the slag heaps on the outskirts of the city.
 It’s a steep climb, but since the entire goddamn mountain had to be dug up from the literal depths of hell by human hands just so you could stand on it, complaining about the slope would be a rather shitty thing to do.
 The view is more than worth the effort anyway.
 At the top, a panorama of factory chimneys, a ring road suffocating the downtown like a constrictor and a truly massive old exhibition centre brightened up with some state sponsored street art awaits you.
 It’s so beyond ugly it goes right back to being nice.
 Charleroi is the urban equivalent of a pug: it looks wrong and barely functional, but you just got to love the ugly mutt anyway.
 Hey, I’m not a model either.
 But if you ain’t handsome, you better be interesting bro.
 And that my friends, is no problem for Charleroi.

 “Charleroi is the urban equivalent of a pug: it looks wrong and barely functional, but you just got to love the ugly mutt anyway.”

 3. Wait for a train that will never come in Charleroi’s abandoned metro station

 A short ride in the dusty back of Nico’s rickety van later – seats are for dorks – we find ourselves in the other side of town.
 Here you can find the infamous ghost metro.
 In the sixties, when money was still being spent like there was no tomorrow, the city decided to build an eight-line metro network.
 Twenty years later it appeared there was indeed a tomorrow after all, and the treasury was as empty as I feel deep inside every Valentine’s Day.
 The whole project was cancelled before it was even half done.
 This actual station though, was completely finished, but not a single train ever passed through it.
 It stood unused and abandoned for over thirty years, and it’s still there today.
 A hole in the fence gives you easy but illegal access to the tracks.
 Once there you can start recreating your favourite scenes from The Walking Dead like nobody’s watching.
 Take care though, because somebody could in fact be watching, which is why Nico will not join you here.
 His face is so well known by the authorities by now, they send the fines straight to his home.
 Kinda lame.

 The highlight of the entire tour – if only for the look of absolute bewilderment on the faces of my fellow travellers – is the visit to the inimitable Enrico.
 This glorious man lives right next to the ghost metro in a tiny former customs house.
 It’s impossible to describe him in words, but he’s by far my favourite person in all of Wallonia.
 Enrico is a self-taught philosopher, philanthropist, lawyer and clairvoyant, and he personally solved the Cold War by sending Gorbachev a letter telling him to stop his shit (it’s true, ask either him or Gorbachev).
 And as if all that wasn’t enough, he produces his own songs as well.
 He sings them in his living room, to anyone who ended up in his house for some reason.
 When I saw his friend put on and industrial headset, I instantly knew what we were up for.
 What followed was an endearingly enthusiastic performance at Tomorrowland decibel level, which almost blew the entire roof to the neighbouring city.
 The two French girls who had joined the trip completely lost it.
 Moments later, they were – just slightly against their will – claimed as background singers.

 “Look at the picture above, look at the facial expressions, the wall clippings, the fabulous weirdness of it all.
 Isn’t it simply mesmerising?”